Francisco-GV/JGameCenter/README.md

 # JGameCenter
-**JGameCenter** is a program that includes many simple video games made with Java.
+**JGameCenter** is a program that includes many simple video games made with JavaFX.

 _Game Controller_ icons made by [Freepik](http://www.freepik.com/) from www.flaticon.com.